dhsorens/FinCert/README.md

 We introduce the notion of a *metaspecification*, which is a specification of a specification.
 Our core assertion here is that one way to evaluate the correctness of a specification is to formally prove things about it.
 This is the purpose of a metaspecification.

 So far we have only done so on one contract, the [structured pool contract](specifications/StructuredPoolsSpec/StructuredPoolsSpec.v), which is an [experimental pooling contract](https://ieeexplore.ieee.org/abstract/document/10174866) designed for [tokenized carbon credits](https://ledger.pitt.edu/ojs/ledger/article/view/294).
-We hope to do more.
+We also have an [implementation](contracts/StructuredPools/StructuredPools.v) of the structured pools contract which is proved correct with regards to its specification.

 See related papers (most relevant to least):
 * Sorensen, D. (In)Correct Smart Contract Specifications.
 ICBC 2024.